top of page

 • Struggles with relationship conflicts

 Perinatal therapy is also for non-birthing parents!
-Non birthing partners and adoptive parents can also benefit from therapy to address their own needs durig this major life transition.
+Non-birthing partners and adoptive parents can also benefit from therapy to address their own needs during this major life transition.

 How to Find the Right Therapist